The Dear Hunter: Departure of Castleton, The Indigo Child, and S.S. Neverender (2021)

 On June 12, 2021, Gavin Castleton announced his departure from the band via their Pillar account (a subscription-based online community in which the band actively participates).
 Castleton cited being at a point in his life that he cannot "[contribute] the appropriate time, energy and focus" that the "many amazing and ambitious TDH events and releases" would require.
-He also stated these events and releases were "on the near horizon."
+He also stated these events and releases were "on the near horizon".
 The band wished Castleton well in the same post.

 On October 13, 2021, The Dear Hunter announced an upcoming event for their next release "The Indigo Child" set for October 22, 2021, on their Instagram and Facebook pages.

 On October 22, 2021, the band released The Indigo Child EP, consisting of orchestral works based on their short film of the same name, and the future concept album saga.

-On October 25–29, 2021, The Dear Hunter (along with touring keyboardist Aiden Earley) took part on the S.S.
-Neverender cruise along with Coheed and Cambria and many other bands.
+On October 25–29, 2021, the Dear Hunter (along with touring keyboardist Aiden Earley) took part on the S.S.
+Neverender cruise along with Coheed and Cambria.

-Antimai (2022–)
+Antimai (2022–present)

-On February 4, 2022, the Dear Hunter announced an upcoming American tour with special guests The World Is a Beautiful Place & I Am No Longer Afraid to Die, & Tanner Merritt of O'Brother.
+On February 4, 2022, the Dear Hunter announced an upcoming American tour with special guests The World Is a Beautiful Place & I Am No Longer Afraid to Die and Tanner Merritt of O'Brother.

 On July 1, 2022, they released their eighth studio album Antimai through Cave and Canary.
-The album is the first record in the band's sci-fi/fantasy-themed "Indigo Child" saga, introducing the titular city, and its geographical and social structure on a fictional world.
-A follow-up album, Sunya is currently rumored to be out sometime Spring 2023.
+The album is the first record in the band's sci-fi/fantasy-themed "Indigo Child" saga, introducing the titular city and its geographical and social structure on a fictional world.